 Help with language services

 All Disability Employment Services providers can help you with language services if you need them.
-If you have a question about Disability Employment Services you can call JobAccess on 1800 464 800 and they will help you with an interpreter.

 Your guarantee of service